 The Schengen Area is a zone in which 26 European countries have abolished their internal borders to allow for free and unrestricted movement of people, while also adhering to common rules for controlling external borders and combating criminality by bolstering the common judicial system and police cooperation.

-Except for Ireland and the countries that will soon be part of Romania, Bulgaria, Croatia, and Cyprus, the Schengen Area covers the majority of EU countries.
+Except for Ireland and the countries that will soon be part of Romania, Bulgaria, and Cyprus, the Schengen Area covers the majority of EU countries.
 Norway, Iceland, Switzerland, and Lichtenstein are all members of the Schengen zone despite not being EU members.

 A Schengen visa is a short-term visa that allows its holder to travel freely throughout the Schengen area.
-There are no border restrictions between the 26 nations that make up the Schengen area (“Schengen States”).
-Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland are among these countries.
+There are no border restrictions between the 27 nations that make up the Schengen area (“Schengen States”).
+Austria, Belgium, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland are among these countries.

-- a planned stay of no more than 90 days in any 180-day period in the territory of the Schengen States (“short stay visa”).
+- A planned stay of no more than 90 days in any 180-day period in the territory of the Schengen States (“short stay visa”).

-- a transit via the Schengen States international transit zones at airports (“airport transit visa”).
+- A transit via the Schengen States international transit zones at airports (“airport transit visa”).

-Austria, one of the richest countries in the world in terms of per capita GDP, with an area of 83,871km2 and a population of 8,712,137 people.
+Austria, one of the richest countries in the world in terms of per capita GDP, with an area of 83,871 km^2 and a population of 8,712,137 people.
 On April 28, 1995, the country signed the Schengen Agreement.
 However, it was not implemented until December 1, 1997, which was more than two years later.

 Austria lies in central Europe and is surrounded by eight countries, which is more than most other European countries.
 Its city, Vienna, is still one of the most popular tourist attractions in Europe.

 Belgium was one of the first five countries to sign the Schengen Agreement on June 14, 1985, and began implementing it on March 26, 1995.
-With a land size of 30,528 km2 and a population of 11,358,379 people, it is a small and densely populated country.
+With a land size of 30,528 km^2 and a population of 11,358,379 people, it is a small and densely populated country.

 The country is bordered by France, the Netherlands, Germany, and Luxembourg and is located in Western Europe.
-Brussels, the administrative seat of the European Union, is frequently referred to as the EUs capital city.
+Brussels, the administrative seat of the European Union, is frequently referred to as the EU’s capital city.

 Czechia, as it is known, was created in 1993, following the peaceful dissolution of Czechoslovakia.
-The central European country is bordered on the west by Germany, on the south by Austria, on the east by Slovakia, and on the northeast by Poland.
+The central European country is bordered on the West by Germany, on the South by Austria, on the East by Slovakia, and on the Northeast by Poland.

-It has a population of 10,610,947 people, with Czechs accounting for 64.3 percent of the population and Slovaks, Moravians, Ukrainians, and others accounting for the rest.
+It has a population of 10,610,947 people, with Czechs accounting for 64.3 percent of the population and Slovaks, Moravian’s, Ukrainians, and others accounting for the rest.
 The country earns a significant amount of money from tourism, with Prague ranking as the fifth most visited city on the old continent.

 The Czech Republic ratified the Schengen Agreement on April 16, 2003, and began implementing it on December 21, 2007.

 Denmark is the Scandinavian country with the southernmost location.
-It is located in the southwest of Sweden and south of Norway, with a total area of 43,094 km2.
+It is located in the Southwest of Sweden and South of Norway, with a total area of 43,094 km^2.
 To the south, it shares a border with Germany.

 The Schengen agreement was signed by the Danish government on December 19, 1996, and it went into effect on March 25, 2001.
 However, because to the security situation in Europe and concerns posed by continual major secondary movements, Denmark is one of the six Schengen countries that has resumed border checks.